 In the near future this will be improved to be done within 15 minutes.
 We are currently building an IoT (Internet of things) datalogger platform to facilitate this process.

 Solcrypto provides a platform to complete as important country and regionally affiliate site for the SolarCoin Foundation to distribute SolarCoins to Solar Electricity generators in the local Japanese language for Japan.
-Solcrypto also focuses on the Asia Pacific Region including Australia and New Zealand.
+Solcrypto also focuses on the Asia Pacific Region including Australia and New Zealand, Japan & Korea.
 If you wish to claim SolarCoins for your facility located in Europe, please head to this website Global SolarChange as your local language may be supported.

-Solcrypto is hosted in Japan and can evaluate feedback quickly to the local Japanese IPP's so that they can process their claims in the local language in local customs and needs and then solcrypto can automatically interface with the solarcoin foundation directly on their behalf.
-If the IPP is confident enough to claim directly with the SolarCoin foundation, this is also possible.
+Solcrypto is hosted in New Zealand and can evaluate feedback quickly to the local Japanese IPP's and owners so that they can process their claims in the local language in local customs and needs and then Solcrypto can automatically interface with the Solarcoin Foundation directly on their behalf.
+Solcrypto also focuses as a regional affiliate website for NZ, Australia, Korea and Japan.
+We are registered company in Hong-Kong.